Discover the European Business Environment

 MBA 550: The European Business Environment

 This is a 3 credit MBA elective course that will include an online component and a travel component.
 The course will explore business opportunities and challenges in the European Union.
-We will visit EU institutions in Brussels as well as meet with business and academic professionals in France, Germany, and the Czech Republic.
+We will visit EU institutions in Brussels as well as meet with business and academic professionals in France, Germany, and Poland.
 We will also visit sites of cultural interest.
-There will be some preliminary readings assigned, some online discussions in preparation for the trip, and a term paper due after the conclusion of the trip.

 Anticipated Travel Itinerary

-Friday, June 1: Depart for the airport.
+Friday, May 17: Depart for the airport.
 This is very flexible and will be tailored to where each participant lives for easy access to a convenient airport.
-Fly to Prague.
+Our actual departure and arrival airports will be determined based on available flights, costs, and schedules.
+The following itinerary is based on previous trips but may be amended slightly for this year.

-Wednesday, June 6: Meet with US expatriates/IT entrepreneurs in Berlin, BMW motorcycle plant tour
+Wednesday, May 23: Meet with US expatriates/IT entrepreneurs in Berlin, BMW motorcycle plant tour.

 We will be staying in 3-star or better hotels with double occupancy.
 If you would like a private room, there will be an additional $600 fee.
 Some breakfasts and at least two dinners will be included.
 Several lunches and other dinners will be organized as plans get finalized.
 For all other meals, participants will be responsible for paying separately, although additional meals as a group are very likely depending on the final budget.